 There are a variety of options to consider for your child’s education in and around New Orleans.
 Here are some of the local systems and resources to help you decide.

 CHESS is managed by homeschooling families from NOBTS to provide support, encouragement, accountability, and resources to parents so that children can excel in their primary and secondary education.
 We offer classes and group activities to supplement individual curriculum.
 These classes can vary from year to year but usually include a foreign language, music or art, drama, Bible club and P.E. classes for all ages.
 Co-op classes provide opportunity for parents to join together and teach classes or lead a club that will benefit the group.
-High School Geometry, ACT Prep, Money Management, Bible Drill, and Lego Club are just a few of the current classes offered.
-Moms meet each month to organize events and field trips for the kids and to encourage and pray for the parents.
-In April, CHESS provides the opportunity for grades 3 through 12 to take the Stanford Achievement test.
+High School science lab, biblical worldview, Chinese, Spanish and French are just a few of the current classes offered.
+In May, CHESS provides the opportunity for grades 3 through 12 to take the Iowa Achievement test.
 The Doris Kelley Showers of Blessing Resource Building provides community meeting space, library and material loans, and access to technology.

 The cost for membership in CHESS is in giving of your time and commitment to homeschool your kids and volunteer to help in 2 or more activities in the CHESS group.
-We require parents whose student is 7 years old or older to join the Home School Legal Defense Association (HSLDA).
+We recommend parents, whose student is 7 years old or older, to join the Home School Legal Defense Association (HSLDA).
 A discount code for our group is available for CHESS members making the yearly cost approximately $100.

-If you are a NOBTS student, faculty, or staff, you can join by applying online here.
+If you are an NOBTS student, faculty, or staff, you can join by applying online here.

-Laura Riley is the CHESS Coordinator.
-You may contact her at firstname.lastname@example.org or 334-559-7792 for questions regarding homeschooling.
+Leslie Hagelman is the CHESS Coordinator.
+You may contact her at email@example.com for questions regarding homeschooling.
 She is available throughout your time at NOBTS to give you advice and help in choosing curriculum and encouraging you as you fulfill God’s calling to homeschool your children.

 CC supports homeschooling parents by cultivating the love of learning through a Christian worldview in fellowship with other families.
 We believe there are three keys to a great education: classical, Christian, and community.